ruslanmv/ruslanmv.github.io/_posts/2024-01-31-How-to-create-React-Application-with-Carbon-in-IBM-Cloud.md

 ---
+title: "React + IBM Carbon Design Tutorial: Build a Carbon UI App Step by Step"
-title: "How to create a React Application with IBM Carbon Design"
+description: "Create a React app with IBM Carbon Design components, routing, navigation, Sass, and deployment to IBM Cloud, step by step."
+last_modified_at: 2026-06-02
 excerpt: "How to create a React Application with IBM Carbon Design"

 header: